-At all times the Irish Coastguard is responsible for co-ordinating search and rescue to marine incidents, including within a port.
-Ports otherwise generally deal with all other marine incidents their port limits, and the Irish Coastguard with incidents in the territorial waters outside of port limits.
+At all times the Irish Coastguard is responsible for coordinating search and rescue to marine incidents, including within a port.
+Ports otherwise generally deal with all other marine incidents within their port limits, and the Irish Coastguard with incidents in the territorial waters outside of port limits.

 This Plan aims to ensure that Dun Laoghaire Harbour Emergency Management Plan and structures are compatible with the requirements of the 2006 Framework for Major Emergency Management.
+This plan is to be reviewed annually.